Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Introduction

-In the literature, X-ray spectral properties of GRS 1915+105 have been studied by several authors over the years {(Fender \& Belloni, 2004; Remillard \& McClintock, 2006; McClintock \& Remillard, 2006; Pal et al., 2013, 2015; Peris et al., 2016).
-These studies are mainly with power-law and black body model fits to obtain the hardness of the object.
+In the literature, X-ray spectral properties of GRS 1915+105 has been studied by several authors over the years {(Fender \& Belloni, 2004; Remillard \& McClintock, 2006; McClintock \& Remillard, 2006; Pal et al., 2013, 2015; Peris et al., 2016).
+It has also been a key source in understanding the disk-jet connection in the context of X-ray binaries (Vadawale et al., 2003; Fender, Belloni \& Gallo, 2004).
+The radio flares have been subdivided into two categories on the basis of the properties of accretion disk evolution: (1) Persistent radio flare where the accretion disk remain steady.
+In this case inflow and outflow are in equilibrium and there is no sudden change in either soft or hard component.
+(2) Other flares which are associated with changes in the accretion disk.
+Here the hard and soft components are affected and the object proceeds towards a state transition (Yadav 2001, 2006).
+Pal et al., (2013, 2015) studied mainly with the spectral fits using phenomenological power-law (PL) and disk blackbody (DBB) models and also to obtain the hardness of the object in different timing classes.
 However, to the best of our knowledge, no work has been executed which compute the accretion rates and properties of the Compton cloud for any of the variables classes.
-Just like TCAF is employed to study the accretion flow dynamics of the outbursting sources, the same fitting procedure could be used for GRS 1915+105 as well to study the dependence of class behaviours on flow parameters.
+Just like TCAF model is employed to study the accretion flow dynamics of the outbursting sources (Debnath et al. 2014, 2015a), the same fitting procedure could be used for GRS 1915+105 as well to study the dependence of class behaviours on flow parameters.

 In the present paper, we concentrate on the analysis of the $\chi$ class data of RXTE satellite to determine the flow parameters.
 In the next Section, we first give a theoretical background on the flow configuration as expected from the TCAF solution and how winds might be formed which affect the spectra in this class of solutions.
-In \S 3, we analyse the data.
+In \S 3, we analyze the data.
 In \S 4, we present our results.
 Finally, in \S 5, we give the concluding remarks.